Milan Puskar Health Right: Overview

-Milan Puskar Health Right is located at 341 Spruce Street in Morgantown, West Virginia, and has satellite clinics in Marion and Preston counties.
+Milan Puskar Health Right is located at 10 Scott Ave. in Morgantown, West Virginia, and has satellite clinics in Marion and Preston counties.
 Health Right provides health care, dental care, medications, case management, mental health, and social services.
 Nearly 4,000 patients make over 22,000 visits to Health Right a year.
 The clinic dispenses and fills about 62,000 prescriptions each year.
 Health Right's main clinic is open over 400 hours a month.

 There is a Teen Clinic and family planning services offered.
 The Teen Clinic model they developed has been proposed as a way to make services more teen-friendly.
 The Homeless Care Clinic has 400 visits yearly.
 The Student and Faculty Experience Clinic (SAFE) is run by students of the West Virginia University School of Medicine.
 In 2008 and 2009 there were 142 volunteers including 21 physicians and 6 pharmacists.
 As of 2013 there were 34 nurse practitioners and physician assistants providing services at Health Right.
 The National Committee for Quality Assurance gives the clinic its highest rating for patient-centered care and recognizes it as a medical home.

 Health Right clients must be uninsured and have income no more than 150% of the federal poverty level.
 As of 2014 the poverty rate in West Virginia is almost 18% and 19% in Monongalia County.
 As of 2006 West Virginia was the state where it was most likely uninsured adults would go without healthcare and as of 2003 22% of adult West Virginians did not have health insurance.
 Many of the clinic's clients are people who work but do not make enough to pay for health care.
 Some work for employers who do not offer health insurance, some work part-time and do not qualify for benefits and others cannot afford the insurance offered by their employer.
 In 2009 there was a waiting list of 200 to 300.